Authentic Paper Cartridges

 3. Use hard expanding plug.
 This is most important for the .550-caliber bullet; the .568-caliber bullet benefits immensely from an expanding plug but can achieve accurate shooting without one (the original Pritchett bullet did not use a plug, and was quite accurate in "target range" conditions).
 I recommend a plug made from a hard, light substance for both calibers.
 Milliput and Bondo make very effective plugs.
 Oven-cured polyclay can also work (some brands are harder than others).
 The plug is absolutely necessary for accurate shooting with .550-caliber bullets at longer ranges, and because the plug ensures an instant and forced expansion while the bullet is still at the breech, it greatly helps reduce fouling.

-4. Use 100% cotton rag paper, under 2.5 thousandths thick.
+4. Use very thin 100% rag paper.
 The paper that forms the "patch" around the bullet must be strong, thin, and resistant to absorbing lubricant.
+It should be rag paper, if possible.
 Modern paper, made from wood pulp, should be avoided because it will soak up lubricant and then stick fiercely to the bullet, ruining accuracy and failing to control the buildup of fouling in your barrel.
 Some Enfield shooters use cheaper 25% rag paper, with apparent success.
-I use 100% rag paper exclusively (Helix brand 100% rag tracing vellum is my paper of choice).
-Historically the paper was 13lb weight and about 2 thousandths of an inch thick.
-It cannot be thicker than 2.5 thousandths of an inch.
-This is most crucial for .568-caliber bullets, because you only have 9 thousands to spare when making cartridges that must be loaded into a .577-inch barrel.
+Look for a paper weight of 16lb or less.
+Bienfang 360 marker paper and Clearprint vellum are popular choices.
+The paper must be less than 2 thousandths of an inch thick.
+This is most crucial for cartridges made with .568-caliber bullets, because you only have 9 thousands to spare when making cartridges that must be loaded into a .577-inch barrel.
 If your paper is 3 thousandths thick, two wraps around a .568 bullet gives you a cartridge that is .580-inch in diameter.
 Good luck ramming many of those down a .577 barrel!

 5. Cut three slits in the outer wrapper.
 Upon the fired bullet leaving the muzzle, these slits peel away from the bullet and act like a drag chute, pulling the paper away from the bullet without affecting the bullet's trajectory.
 Without them, the paper may not separate from the bullet, and a bullet flying downrange with paper residue still wrapped around it is not going to fly straight and true.